Trauma Therapy Methods: Approaches To Mental Health And Traumatic Stress Treatment

 - Phase 8: The clinician and client evaluate the results of the treatment.

-Some people prefer EMDR because it doesn't necessarily require them to talk or think about their thoughts and emotions surrounding trauma at length like some other therapies do.
+Some people prefer EMDR therapy because it doesn't necessarily require them to talk or think about their thoughts and emotions surrounding trauma at length like some other therapies do.
 Instead, EMDR normally focuses on changing the body's reaction to specific memories and the way those memories are stored in the brain.
 By the end of EMDR therapy, traumatic memories should seem less vivid, and they should not be distressing to recall.

 Internal family systems (IFS) therapy